unode/mmpy_bot/docs/plugins.rst

 message if the `HelpPlugin` is enabled.
 If you wish to customize the way help is displayed you can subclass `HelpPlugin` and override `get_help_string`.
-To access information about active plugins call `self.plugin_manager.get_help()` which will return `PluginHelpInfo` instances.
+To access information about active plugins call `self.plugin_manager.get_help()` which will return `FunctionInfo` instances.

 .. code-block:: python